previews the ten-year forensic analysis and MSS, Protecting Earhart

 wrote, "In 1945 Irene Sr. (AKA 'Attorney Irene Rutherford O'Crowley') was not intimate with Irene Jr. otherwise she would

 not have called on me or the attorney Bee Parvin for certain complexities."

 It was ascertained how "Irene

 Jr." had moved away in 1945.
-Research yielded the possibility of her briefly relocating to Scotland while still single,
+Research yielded the possibility of her moving Scotland while still single, 'with child.'

 Randall Brink was invited to the 1982 Memorial Dinner given for Irene Craigmile Bolam,